Is Insect Season A Concern For Homeowners?

 Hotter Seasons Are Favorable For Insect Invasion Bringing Big Concerns

 The recent mild seasons of fall and winter coupled with the exceptionally warm spring are unfortunately favorable conditions for the insect population.
-With practically a non-existent winter through out the country and especially in the southern states many insects have experienced a prolonged feeding and weren’t subject to the harsh winter kill.
+With practically a non-existent winter throughout the country and especially in the southern states, many insects have experienced prolonged feeding and weren’t subject to the harsh winter kill.

 Breda Pest Management in Atlanta informed us of two additional factors that influence the expectedly high bug-season as well:

 - The lack of rain draws other types of bugs out as well

 Why is this a concern for homeowners?
 Because of what is excluded on homeowners insurance policies.

 Learn what threats the insects may bring and what you need to be aware of to protect your home and your finances.

 1 — Termite Damage Is Not Covered Under Your Homeowners Insurance Policy

 If you see any signs of termites or bugs, seeing one often reveals there are many that are going unseen.
 They are most recognizable by their lighter color and sometimes near-transparent abdomens.
 The little insects can slowly work to create a big problem.